coot/ghc-tags-plugin/README.md

 ## ● Ghcid

-If you follow cabal configuration as above
+If you follow the cabal configuration as above (using `stack` should work too)
 ```
 ghcid --comaand "cabal repl project"
 ```
-Will update `tags` file as you modify your project.
+will update `tags` file as you modify your project.

 ## ● Makefile